signife/anki-helper/README.md

 - Clickable per-kanji popup
 - Word audio
 - Japanese definition or native meaning
+- Furigana toggle for expressions and examples
 - Scrollable gray detail area
-  - Examples
+  - Examples with optional ruby furigana
   - Example audio
-  - Common expressions
+  - Common expressions with optional ruby furigana
   - Synonyms

 The card font is selected in `config.js` and passed to `buildCardCss(fontStack)`.
+Font stacks use installed system fonts; bundled fonts are not required for normal desktop use.

 ## AivisSpeech Configuration